 With external communication software tools like Zoom, Skype for Business, WebEx and GoToMeeting being the norm for internal meetings now too these days, spotty Wi-Fi and other issues can disrupt the flow of effective communication across all areas of your business.
 Tools that improve these platforms and their abilities to provide video for personalized communications, include captions and transcripts.

 Captions can be embedded into these platforms live, providing real-time word-for-word capture of what’s been said.
-Tools like Verbit’s Live Room are designed to work for captioning of web conferencing specifically.
+Tools like Verbit’s Live Room are designed to work for closed captioning of web conferencing specifically.

 Additionally, Live Room can help to generate word-for-word transcripts for note taking purposes.
 This tool prevents you from needing to scramble to quickly jot down notes on projects.
 Instead, it provides a full transcript – and a searchable one that allows you to enter a search term and go back and reference that specific part of the discussion later.
 More time can then be spent on the dialogue, brainstorming and more important tasks since the technology is deployed to take your notes for you.
 Employees are also able to download their notes and share them with their teams easily.